oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request.md

 #### get_relationship

-Retrieve ID of customer status record assigned to a specific request record.
+Retrieve the ID of customer status record assigned to a specific request record.

 #### update_relationship